4.08.2008

 "You can help me.
 You've been helping me."

 "No, I told you before, I am not your savior.
 I cannot save you.
-I'm doing good to save my own ass.
-I can't save yours, too.
+I'm doing good to save myself.
+I can't save you, too.
 You must do it.
 I had to do it.
 No one did it for me.
 No one made me go to treatment.
 No one made me go to meetings.
 No one makes me go to meetings now.
 No one can save me but me.
 No one can save you but you.
 It's really that simple.
 Stop complicating it.
 Just get help."

 "I hate those meetings.
 I will lose my job if I go into treatment.
 I can do this.
 I can stop.
 I've been clean for 6 months.
 I've been doing it.
 I can do this."